-As required by Alberta Transportation and under the direction of the Superintendent of Schools, the District Fleet Safety Officer shall implement and enforce policies and regulations pertaining to the operation and maintenance of fleet vehicles.
+As required by Alberta Transportation and under the direction of the Superintendent of Schools, the Division Fleet Safety Officer shall implement and enforce policies and regulations pertaining to the operation and maintenance of fleet vehicles.
 Fleet vehicles include both regulated commercial and non-regulated vehicles.

 - Edmonton Public Schools operates Regulated Vehicles under the authority of a "Safety Fitness Certificate" issued by the Province of Alberta and is considered a "motor carrier".
 A regulated vehicle is any vehicle with a gross vehicle weight in excess of 11,794 Kilograms or with a passenger capacity of 11 persons or more including the operator and includes: